 From our birth, tests have a major influence on our lives.
-When the pediatrician strokes the palms of our hands and the soles of our feet, she is performing a test.
+When the pediatrician strokes the palms of our hands and the soles of our feet, he or she is performing a test.
 When we enter school, tests decide whether we pass or fail classes.
 Testing may determine if we need special education.
-There is a movement to have competence tests to determine if students will graduate from high school (Gutloff, 1999; Jacob, 2001; Liu, Spicuzza, & Erickson, 1999; Mehrens, 2000; Shimmel & Langer, 2001).
+In the United States and many industrialized countries competence tests determine if students will graduate from high school (Carnoy, 2005; Hursh, 2005).
 More tests determine which college we may attend.
 And, of course, when we get into college we face still more tests.